willemt/dogebox/protocol/core.rst

     - (PL02) update our database with this piece's info.
 If a pieces's mtime is higher than ours.
 See below paragraph for how the replacement works

-    - we ignore the piece and enque the piece info from our database to be sent to the peer, if a pieces's mtime is less than ours,
+    - (PL03) we ignore the piece and enque the piece info from our database to be sent to the peer, if a pieces's mtime is less than ours

 When we replace our piece info with a newer piece info:

-    - if we had a complete version of the piece before the update, send a DONTHAVE message to all our peers.
+    - (PL04) if we had a complete version of the piece before the update, send a DONTHAVE message to all our peers.
 The updated piece index is the argument for the message *(We do this to prevent peers from assuming we have the most recent piece data)*